JesusPaz/clustercost-agent-k8s/README.md

 # ClusterCost Kubernetes Agent

 `clustercost-agent-k8s` is the open-source Kubernetes cost visibility agent that powers the ClusterCost platform.
-It runs once per cluster, collects allocation signals (pods, namespaces, nodes, services), correlates usage metrics, and exposes real-time hourly cost estimates via Prometheus metrics and a JSON API for the local dashboard.
+It runs as a per-node DaemonSet, collects allocation signals (pods, namespaces, nodes, services), correlates usage metrics and eBPF network data, and exposes real-time hourly cost estimates via Prometheus metrics and a JSON API for the local dashboard.

 ## Highlights